TencentARC/ArcNerf/docs/common_trainer.md

 You can instead use `PackedAccessor`, which is like `torch::PackedTensorAccessor<scalar_t, 2, torch::RestrictPtrTraits, size_t>()` to allow easier access.

+### cal_grad in forward
+In some case, it is helpful to store by-product for backward grad calculation.
+But in pure inference mode, it is not good to do such calculation during forward pass.
+It is helpful to pass an indicator in customized forward pass.

+This indicator should be [`any(input.requires_grad)` and `torch.is_grad_enabled()`] to check whether any input requires_grad and whether it is in the no_grad context.
+In the `.cu` kernel, you should have the grad calculation by yourself.

 ------------------------------------------------------------------------
 ## More to do:
 - inference, demo